Topromm/Luna/README.md

 - Other useful commands for checking ping, extensions and getting help with the bot.

 ## Acknowledgements
-- Thanks to [Mazz](https://open.spotify.com/artist/5v5XQj9x7TC3AXgUOPBcpx) for never participating in this project.
+- Thanks to [Mazz](https://open.spotify.com/artist/5v5XQj9x7TC3AXgUOPBcpx) for never participating on this project.